Hsin-Ching Wu

 Dr. Hsin-Ching Wu’s research agenda focuses on the intersection of nonprofit arts and cultural management, public administration and policy, and social equity.
 In her dissertation, Dr. Wu studied the politics of arts funding with a case study of the Massachusetts Cultural Council, which is Massachusetts’ designated art and cultural agency.

-Dr. Wu is currently working on several projects, such as the utilization of arts and culture as strategies for place branding, the use of social media in municipal governance for content creation and citizen engagement, and a comparative analysis of arts management education systems between the U.S. and Taiwan.
+Dr. Wu is currently working on several projects, such as the contribution of artists to the co-creation of public value, the utilization of arts and culture as strategies for place branding, and the use of social media in municipal governance for content creation and citizen engagement.

 Scan to connect with Dr. Hsin-Ching Wu on LinkedIn